-In 1977, the brewery that Fritz and Emil Sick had founded was sold to G. Heileman Brewing Company.
+In 1977, the brewery that Fritz and Emil Sick founded was sold to G. Heileman Brewing Co.
 It then passed through several more ownerships, including Pabst, which closed it in 1999.

 Two years after Rainier left local hands (February 1979), Sick’s namesake ballpark (see Wayback Machine: The Fire That Changed Our Sports), over the objections of many, including Sick’s heirs, met the wrecking ball.